conradoqg/smart-organisms/README.md

 11. Add more gene characteristics!

 ## Genetic algorithm
 The genetic algorithm used in this project if very straight forward.
-A world containing a population, a population composed of organisms and each organism with its genes: movement, size and max force (max force in this case representing its agility).
+A world containing a population, a population composed of organisms and each organism with its genes: moviment, size and max force (max force in this case representing its agility).

 At the end of each generation, every organism fitness is calculated using one of the three available methods:
 1. A\*: A weighted calculation between life span and A* distance to target;